Please ensure Javascript is enabled for purposes of website accessibility

 Employee refuses to join occupational scheme

-Should an eligible employee not wish to join an employer's occupational scheme for any reason, then issues may arise.
-Under the Automatic Enrolment Retirement Saving System Act, there is no provision for employers to auto-enrol eligible employees into the existing pension.
+Should an employee not wish to join an employer's occupational scheme for any reason, then issues may arise.
+Under the Act, there is no provision for employers to auto-enrol eligible employees into the existing pension.
 If, for example, the contribution rates required under the occupational scheme are more than an employee wishes to contribute, then employers may have to face the prospect of running both a traditional occupational scheme and complying with the auto-enrolment.
 Arguably, an employer could enrol an eligible employee into the occupational scheme without a contribution from the employee, but this would be subject to the rules of the pension.

-Prohibition of penalisation
+Prohibition on penalisation

-Under Section 127 of the Act, an employer shall not penalise an employee or permit any other person to penalise an employee, for participating in, or proposing to participate in, the automatic enrolment retirement savings system.
+Under Section 127 of the Act, an employer shall not penalise an employee or permit any other person to penalise an employee for participating in, or proposing to participate in, the automatic enrolment retirement savings system.

 Penalisation can include, among other things, suspension, lay-off or dismissal, the threat of demotion or loss of opportunity for promotion, transfer of duties, change of location of place of work, reduction in wages or change in working hours, and the imposition or the administering of any discipline, reprimand or other penalty.
 Furthermore, it is a criminal offence if an employer hinders or attempts to hinder an employee from participating in auto-enrolment.

-Should an employee believe that they have been penalised or hindered in some way, they may make a claim to the Workplace Relations Commission (WRC) seeking to seek directions.
+Should an employee believe that they have been penalised or hindered in some way, they may make a claim to the Workplace Relations Commission (WRC) to seek directions.
 These can include directions to facilitate auto-enrolment, pay the appropriate contributions and make an award of compensation in the employee's favour up to four weeks' remuneration.

 Compliance

-In addition to the offence of hindering or attempting to hinder an employee from participating in auto-enrolment, section 131 of the Act provides that if an employer fails to pay any contribution of which they are required or who makes a deduction in respect of any contribution that they are obliged to make, will be found to be guilty of an offence.
+In addition to the offence of hindering or attempting to hinder an employee from participating in auto-enrolment, section 131 of the Act provides that if an employer fails to pay any contribution of which they are required or who makes a deduction in respect of any contribution that they are obliged to make will be found to be guilty of an offence.
 Furthermore, an employer who makes a false statement or falsifies documents in order to evade or reduce the amount of contribution they are required to make to an employee's pension fund will also be found guilty of an offence.

 To ensure compliance with the Act, the NAERSA will issue a statement of compliance to the Pensions Authority not later than one month after the end of each financial year.
 The statement shall ensure the maintenance of records of employers who are obligated to engage in auto enrolment.